-As of the date of this Annual Information Form, the Corporation has over eight years of production and sales history at Costerfield since it was acquired on December 1, 2009.
+As of the date of this Annual Information Form, the Corporation has over nine years of production and sales history at Costerfield.
 Costerfield produces two different concentrates: an Au-Sb concentrate and a gravity Au concentrate.
-The Au-Sb concentrate is sold to the operation's principal customer, Zhongnan Tungsten and Antimony Trading Company.
-The Au concentrate is sold to CPG Group Pty.
-Ltd., based in Melbourne, Victoria, Australia.
+The Au-Sb concentrate is sold to the operation's principal customer, Zhongnan Tungsten and Antimony Trading Corporation.
+The Au concentrate is sold to CPG Group Pty Ltd and Siltech PMR Pty Ltd, both based in Melbourne, Victoria, Australia.
+Costerfield has also sold some concentrate in the spot market to customers in Asia.